CrunchyData/crunchy-containers/hugo/content/examples/administration/pgAdmin4.md

 To access the pgAdmin4 dashboard through the proxy, navigate to *http://127.0.0.1:5050* in a browser.

-See the link:http://pgadmin.org[pgAdmin4 documentation] for more details.
+See the [pgAdmin4 documentation](http://pgadmin.org) for more details.

 To shutdown the instance and remove the container for each example, run the following:
 ```